 The Company's principal business activity is the acquisition, exploration and evaluation of its exploration and evaluation assets located in the State of Nevada, USA.
-The Company's common shares are listed for trading on the TSX Venture Exchange under the symbol "NEV".
+The Company's common shares are listed for trading on the TSX Venture Exchange ("TSX-V") under the symbol "NEV".

-The Company's head office and principal business address is Suite 1100 - 1111 Melville Street, Vancouver, British Columbia, V6E 3V6.
+The Company's registered office is Suite 1100 - 1111 Melville Street, Vancouver, British Columbia, V6E 3V6.

 On December 16, 2013, the Company completed a consolidation of its common shares ("share consolidation") on the basis of one post-consolidation common share for every ten pre-consolidation common shares held.
-All references contained in these condensed interim consolidated financial statements to outstanding and issued common shares, warrants and options, per share amounts and exercise prices have been retroactively restated to reflect the effect of the share consolidation.
+All references contained in these consolidated financial statements to outstanding and issued common shares, warrants and options, per share amounts and exercise prices have been retroactively restated to reflect the effect of the share consolidation.